mdjolieca/fullstack-nanodegree-vm/vagrant/catalog/README.md

    2. Load the data into the catalog database using the populate_db.py script.
 Before running this script edit line [16](https://github.com/mdjolieca/fullstack-nanodegree-vm/blob/master/vagrant/catalog/populate_db.py#L16) to include the gmail email adress that will be used for testing.
-Do not worry about the user name or picture.
-They will be updated on firts login.
-After you have edited the populate_db.py script run it:
+The user name or picture will be updated on first login.

   ```
     $ vi populate_db.py   # besure to update line 16 as mentioned above